GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/MuPDF/docs/src/mupdf-js.rst

 Rectangles
 ~~~~~~~~~~~~

 Rectangles are 4-element arrays, specifying the minimum and maximum corners (typically upper left and lower right, in a coordinate space with the origin at the top left with descending y): `[ulx,uly,lrx,lry]`.
+Rectangles are always X- and Y-axis aligned.

 If the minimum x coordinate is bigger than the maximum x coordinate, :title:`MuPDF` treats the rectangle as infinite in size.